zcc33/google-covid-mobility/README.md

 ## Data Processing <a name ="processing"> </a>
 The processing of the data could be roken dow

-1. Time series
+1. Time series Smoothing - The mobility data
-2. Missing values
+2. Missing Values Interpolation -
 3.